Honorary Life Membership is the highest recognition given by RSPCA Victoria. Awarded by our Board of Directors

 , Honorary Life Membership acknowledges those individuals who have made a significant contribution to RSPCA Victoria and animal welfare.

 Honorary Life Membership was awarded for the first time in 2008, according to new eligibility guidelines and criteria.
 This new policy extended the criteria to ensure that people who previously may not have been considered for nomination, were eligible.

-Nominations open between June and July of each year for Honorary Life Membership and are accepted online.
+Nominations open in July of each year for Honorary Life Membership and are accepted online.
 We welcome the community to nominate an animal welfare leader who may be eligible.
 For more information including eligibility criteria, view our nomination policy.

 At our 2017 Annual General Meeting on 25 October 2017, Honorary Life Membership was awarded to: